Civics Education is the Foundation for Global Citizenship

 What's Being Done?

 In 2013, the National Council for the Social Studies published the College, Career and Civic Life (C3) Framework for Social Studies State Standards.
 This framework aligns with the Common Core State Standards for English Language Arts and Literacy in History/Social Studies.
 It is meant to guide states as they revise their own standards and policies and to help practitioners create a more robust and rigorous social studies curriculum that promotes the development of 21st century skills and active civic engagement in youth.
-At least eight states have used the C3 framework to revise their social studies standards.
+Every state includes social studies or civics in its standards or curriculum.
+At least 23 states have used the C3 framework to revise their social studies standards.

-While all but four states require civics education for high school graduation, only 21 have a civics or government assessment.
-The Civics Education Initiative advocates for high school students to pass the United States citizenship exam in order to graduate.
-Arizona was the first state in the nation to make passing this test a graduation requirement.
-Several other states have followed suit or have similar pending legislation.
-Proponents argue that “what gets tested gets taught” and that this assessment at least promotes the teaching of basic historical and government knowledge.
+Proponents of the Civics Education Initiative argue that "what gets tested gets taught" and that this assessment at least promotes the teaching of basic historical and government knowledge.
 Critics argue that another high-stakes test in the era of standardized testing will squelch the interest in, and desire for, civics education by both teachers and students.
-Additionally, critics suggest that if the primary purpose of civic education is to promote not only informed, but also active, citizenship, then the focus should be on providing youth with regular opportunities to discuss social and political issues and to identify and address civic problems.
+Additionally, critics suggest that if the primary purpose of civics education is to promote not only informed, but also active, citizenship, then the focus should be on providing youth with regular opportunities to discuss social and political issues and to identify and address civic problems.

 - Study the components of the Constitution and the historical contexts for key amendments.
 Youth discuss and draft new amendments they believe should be added.
 Students write a school or classroom constitution that articulates the rights and responsibilities of all participants.